Appl3s-3/HelloOpenGL/README.md

 # HelloOpenGL
 A clonable project to quickly dive into the world of OpenGL (GLFW, GLAD).

+## Building
+Step 1: Create a ./build folder and navigate into it.
+Then run one of the following.
+Windows MinGW: cmake .. -G "MinGW Makefiles"
+Otherwise: cmake ..
+Then just run make, mingw32-make or MSBuild.exe or whatever.

 ## How to recreate
 Step 1: Copy paste that CMake file
 Step 2: Learn how it interacts with this directory